-This Draft EIS/R was prepared in accordance with the CEQ regulations for implementing NEPA (40 Code of Federal Regulations [CFR] 1500-1508) (CEO 2015) and CEOA (Public Resources Code Section 21000 et seq.)
-(AEP 2016).
+This Final EIS/R was prepared in accordance with the CEQ regulations for implementing NEPA (40 Code of Federal Regulations [CFR] 1500-1508) (CEQ 2015a, 2015b) and CEQA (Public Resources Code Section 21000 et seq.)
+(AEP 2014).
 The USFWS is the lead agency under NEPA.
-The CDFW is the lead agency under CEQA.
+The SCC is the lead agency under CEQA.

-In the 2007 Final EIS/R for the SBSP Restoration Project (USFWS and CDFG 2007), USACE and the National Aeronautics and Space Administration (NASA) were cooperating agencies 6 under NEPA; however, because NASA's involvement is limited to activities adjacent to the NASA Ames Research Center, that agency has not been involved in Phase 2 planning.
-Responsible agencies 7 under CEQA include CDFW, the San Francisco Bay Regional Water Quality Control Board (RWQCB), ACFCWCD, SCVWD, the California State Lands Commission, and the San Francisco Bay Conservation and Development Commission (BCDC).
+In the 2007 EIS/R for the SBSP Restoration Project (USFWS and CDFG 2007), USACE and NASA were cooperating agencies 4 under NEPA; however, because NASA's involvement is limited to activities adjacent to the NASA Ames Research Center, that agency has not been involved in Phase 2 planning.
+Responsible agencies 5 under CEQA include CDFW, the San Francisco Bay Regional Water Quality Control Board (RWQCB), ACFCWCD, SCVWD, the California State Lands Commission, the San Francisco Bay Conservation and Development Commission (BCDC), the City of Mountain View, the City of Redwood City, and the City of Menlo Park.
+The California Department of Transportation may also be a responsible agency if its ownership or rights-of-way are involved in the restoration.
 The California State Lands Commission is also a trustee agency.

-A Regulatory and Trustee Agency Working Group formed for the program provides ongoing support to the regulatory agencies.
+A Regulatory and Trustee Agency Group formed for the program provides ongoing support to the regulatory agencies.
 This group includes staff of federal, state, local, and other regulatory agencies that provide endangered species recovery guidance and permitting authority for the SBSP Restoration Project.

-USFWS, SCC, and CDFW jointly manage Phase 2 of the SBSP Restoration Project in collaboration with USGS and SCVWD.
+USFWS, SCC, and CDFW jointly manage Phase 2 of the SBSP Restoration Project in collaboration with USGS, EBRPD, ACFCWCD, and SCVWD.
 Together, these agencies form the SBSP Restoration Project's PMT.
-EBRPD and ACFCWCD continue to provide technical assistance to the PMT.
-These agencies may resume active membership in the PMT, or be members of the Stakeholder Forum, in the future.